sfu-bigdata/wakeword-data-collector/README.md

 [^1]: https://askubuntu.com/questions/57810/how-to-fix-no-soundcards-found/815516#815516

+3. To test speaker to check if the audio can be played from inside container try running `docker run -it -e PULSE_SERVER=host.docker.internal -v ~/.config/pulse:/home/pulseaudio/.config/pulse --entrypoint speaker-test --rm jess/pulseaudio -c 2 -l 1 -t wav`

+4. In case of a situation where you would want to kill pulseaudio and start again you can do so by using commands like `pulseaudio --kill` or `brew services stop pulseaudio`

 ### Build & Run

 With [Compose](https://docs.docker.com/compose), we can use a YAML file to configure the application.
 Then, with a single command, create and start all the services from the configuration.